 Everything begins with education.
 Whether one wants to practice medicine or practice law, explore the world or explore the internet, the journey begins at school.
-In 1912 a group of Greek immigrants started a school where their children would receive a top notch American education, but where they would also study the Greek language, Greek culture, and the Greek Orthodox faith.
+In 1912, a group of Greek immigrants started a school where their children would receive a top notch American education, but where they would also study the Greek language and Greek culture.
 Over one hundred years later, the Greek American Institute is still educating children of immigrants, not only from Greece, but Albania, Serbia, Puerto Rico, Ecuador, Russia, China, Korea, Ghana, and other lands across the globe.

 John Attanas, Principal